ForomePlatform/anfisa/doc/user/suppl/dtree_syntax.rst

         label (string)

-This instruction can be inserted to decision tree code before any If-instruction.
+This instruction can be inserted to the decision tree code before any If-instruction.
-So the user has a possibility to mark state of working selection by label mark.
+So the user has the possibility to mark the state of working selection by label mark.
 This mark can be used in complex procedures

 (see :ref:`func_ref`, functions :ref:`Compound_Heterozygous()<Compound_Heterozygous>`